luisxiaomai/Coursera-Machine-Learning-and-Practice/README.md

     - θ1 is the regression coefficient

     **Coding**
-    - See week1 python codes which used Python Packages for Data Mining like NumPy, SciPy, Pandas, Matplotlib, Scikit-Learn to implement it.
+    - See [week1 python codes](https://github.com/luisxiaomai/Coursera-Machine-Learning-and-Practice/tree/master/Week1/scipts/house_price) which used Python Packages for Data Mining like NumPy, SciPy, Pandas, Matplotlib, Scikit-Learn to implement it.
     - Script Output:

     ![alt text]( https://github.com/luisxiaomai/Images/blob/master/Machine-Learning/Week1/linear_line.png)

-    > 2.PREDICTING WHICH TV SHOW WILL HAVE MORE VIEWERS NEXT WEEK
+    > PREDICTING WHICH TV SHOW WILL HAVE MORE VIEWERS NEXT WEEK

     The **Flash** and **Arrow** are American television series, each one is popular with people.
 It's interesting that which one will ultimately win the ratings war, so lets write a program which predicts which TV Show will have more viewers.